 Built in 1925-1927, the Ring was designed as a dual-purpose test track and race circuit.
 When not being used for these purposes, it was made available for public access, a tradition that - thankfully - continues today.

 It used to be the German Grand Prix circuit until Lauda's crash in 1976 ended its GP career.
 History

-It is still heavily used as a manufacturers' test track today, and there are a few race events on it also (see my Links page for details).
-But on many evenings and weekends a year it is made available for public use.
-Anyone can take their car or bike there and enjoy.
+It is still regularly used as a manufacturers' test track today, and there are a few race events on it also (see my Links page for details).
+On many evenings and weekends a year it is made available for public use.

 During public sessions, its legal status is that of a one-way public toll-road with no speed limit (except on the approach to the two exits).
-Vehicles must be 100% road-legal (including tyres), and normal German road traffic law applies.
+Vehicles must be 100% road-legal, and normal German road traffic law applies.
 Unlike a trackday there's no safety briefing or helmet required.
 Road insurance is also required, but don't assume that your fully comp cover applies - see my insurance page for details.

 This website should give you all the info you need to plan your first trip to the Ring.
 If it doesn't, please tell me what I've missed so that I can include it.
 This page is just a handy guide to the real essentials.
 If you're heading over on your own and don't want to be Billy Nomates, join a forum for Ring addicts and potential addicts.
 Do, though, read through my site before asking questions to avoid being the 579th person to ask where to stay or whether your road insurance applies!

 Before you go